jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

     - Entity-Relationship (ER)
     - Semantic
     - Functional
-    - (3G) Object-oriented: adds **behavior** alongside state.
+    - (3G) Object-oriented: adds **behavior** alongside state

 Schemas and structures work together.
 For example, my Zotero library is a hierarchy (structure) of topical categories (schema), automatically sorted by alphabet (schema).
 The distinction I draw is that schemas are for the conceptual (abstract, disembodied) organization of information into groups, whereas structures describe the structure and behavior of those groups.

 ### What major questions arise in organizing?